tanij/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 #  Supervised Learning: final report {#supervised-learning-final-report status=beta}

 This is the final project report for the group of Supervised Learning at ETH Zurich 2017 Fall Semester.
 The project motivation, implementation and results are shown here.
-For inquiries about Convolutional Neural Network training, please contact Shaohui Yang (shyang@ethz.ch), for inquiries about ROS implementation of the project, please contact Tianlu Wang (tiawang@student.ethz.ch).
+For inquiries about Convolutional Neural Network training, please contact Shaohui Yang (shyang@ethz.ch), for inquiries about ROS implementation of the project, please contact [Tianlu Wang](mailto:tiawang@student.ethz.ch).

 ## The final result {#supervised-learning-final-result}

 The final results are shown in the attached video.
 See the following link.

 [Recorded video](https://youtu.be/FCP8Ndoxae0)